healthyhomeuk/healthyhome/_docs/system-overview/parameter-guide.md

 ### PM2.5 Particle Count

 The PM2.5 particle count is a measure of liquid and solid particles present in the air which are at a diameter of between 1 and 2.5µm.
+An example of a PM2.5 particulate is vehcile exhaust.[^4]

-It is important to understand the levels of particulates in the air as they are easily able to penetrate sensitive parts within the human body and cause respiratory diseases and heart attacks.[^4]
+It is important to understand the levels of particulates in the air as they are easily able to penetrate sensitive parts within the human body and cause respiratory diseases and heart attacks.[^5]

 <table>
   <thead>